sidhlee/data-structure-and-algorithm/data-structures/linked-list/singly-linked-list/singly-linked-list.md

 Singly Linked List is a linked list where nodes are linked to the next node in a single direction.

+- Singly Linked List is an excellent alternative to array when insertion/deletion at the beginning of the list are frequently required.
+- Unlike array, linked list has no index
+- It is a data structure that consists of nodes similar to stacks and queues

 ## Singly Linked List Methods

 ### `push(val): SinglyLinkedList`